|

 we consider the size, colours, complexity of design,

-and your details, and we will contact you.
+and your details, and we will send you a quote.

 Could